 Significant differences have emerged in the cases of two indicators.
 One is the GDP at purchasing power parity, which time series divert in the different scenarios about 5% until 2020.
 The second case is the income of households, which time series diverts less than that of the (PPP) GDP.
 Altogether the difference in household incomes of the two scenarios diverting from basic lies in 1%.
 The budget deficit also diverges minutely from the basic scenario.
 This means that the income of the enterprises changes the greatest amount amongst the three analysed sectors (state, household and enterprises), the state behaviour and the efficient usage of EU-funds greatly affects the income and wealth of the entrepreneurial sector.
-8
+(Cserháti, Keresztély, Varga 2007)

-The hypothesis of this research that the usage of the EU development subsidies is efficient, but not effective seems to be true.
-The first part of the thesis is proved to be true by the number of the EMIR, which shows that the ratio of the amount of money obliged and the amount of disposable EU-subsidy lies, for the period 2004-2006, at nearly 105% of that in February 2008.
+The hypothesis of this research that the usage of the EU development subsidies is efficient, but not effective is true.

+The first part of the thesis is proved to be true by the number of the EMIR, which shows that the ratio of the amount of money obliged and the amount of disposable EU-.subsidy lies, for the period 2004-2006, at nearly 105% of that in February 2008.
 This means that maintaining the payout ratio at the spending of 100% of the EU-subsidy until the end of 2008 is possible.
-But there are still a lot to do to make the system functioning better.
-The indicator and monitoring system was not fully built up, the institutional system and the practice of public tendering was not cost-efficient, the principle of partnership was not successful or sufficient.
 The second part of hypothesis is also true regarding the evaluation of the ROP 1.2 projects.